.

 Buffalo Boy Canoe - WW-II Hero ?

-Buffalo Boy Canoe's name has appeared in four historical WW-II books over a span of 47 years, (1959 - 2006).
-In a fifth instance, Mr. Buffalo Boy Canoe was mailed a questionnaire in 1958, for Cornelius Ryan's book "The Longest Day".
+Buffalo Boy Canoe's name has appeared in six historical WW-II books over a span of 47 years, (1959 - 2006).
+In a seventh instance, Mr. Buffalo Boy Canoe was mailed a questionnaire in 1958, for Cornelius Ryan's book "The Longest Day".
 Mr. Ryan's book tells the story of the 1944 Allied invasion of Normandy, France.

 The first book Buffalo Boy Canoe's name appears in is, "The Longest Day", published in 1959 and authored by Cornelius Ryan.
 Buffalo Boy Canoe's name is in the section of the book that lists D-Day veterans that participated in the invasion of Normandy, France and what they do today (in 1959).

-In 1983, two of the books were authored by William Breurer.
-The books brought to light a 505 Parachute Infantry paratrooper called "Sgt.
+The third and fourth books published in 1983, were authored by William Breurer.
+The books brought to light in detail, a 505 Parachute Infantry paratrooper called "Sgt.
 Buffalo Boy Canoe".
 The two books were "Drop Zone Sicily" and "They Jumped at Midnight".

 (There are approximately 30 links throughout this webpage.
 Double click to see the link.
 This will open the link in a new window.
 To enlarge the linked material, hold the ctrl button down and press the + to the desired size.)